Faculty Rights and Responsibilities

 Faculty are salaried employees and as such are expected to fulfill a full-time faculty workload.
 All faculty responsibilities–including teaching loads, University Committee assignments, advisement, release time for service and/or research, and other professional duties– are expected to be completed in a timely manner.
 Adherence to this policy is the responsibility of the department chairs in consultation with the school deans.

 The teaching load for faculty members will comply with national accrediting standards for individual programs.
-In the absence of such standards, the normal teaching load for undergraduate faculty is twelve semester hours each semester of the regular school year.
-For faculty teaching only graduate courses, a full-time teaching load is nine semester hours.
-For those faculty teaching a combination of undergraduate and graduate classes, a full- time teaching load will be composed of a nine hour semester and a twelve hour semester during one academic year.
+In the absence of such standards, the normal teaching load for undergraduate faculty is 24 – 26 load hours for the regular academic year.
+For faculty teaching only graduate courses, a full-time teaching load is 18 semester hours for the regular academic year.

 It is the desire of the University to employ as many as possible of its faculty during the summer session.
 Employment is determined by the demand for classes in a particular subject area.
 The determination of a faculty member’s summer employment is decided by the division/department chair, the dean of the college or school, and the Provost/Vice President for Academic Affairs in accordance with the estimated income for the summer.
 Classes with insufficient enrollment may be canceled.

 University employees serving in staff positions are sometimes asked to serve as adjunct faculty.
-Staff are limited to teaching no more than one course.
+Staff are limited to teaching no more than one course per semester.
 Any exception must be approved in writing by the respective dean of the college or school in which the staff member will teach.

 General faculty meetings are held as needed for the purpose of contributing to professional development, to permit faculty participation in the formulation of University policies to hear reports and recommendations, and to conduct University business.

-When a faculty meeting is called, all members of the faculty are expected to attend unless specifically excused by the Provost/Vice President for Academic Affairs.
+When a faculty meeting is called, with appropriate notice, all members of the faculty are expected to attend unless specifically excused by the Provost/Vice President for Academic Affairs.
 Nonacademic staff members are not expected to attend faculty meetings unless specifically notified.

 Regular registration is held at the beginning of each semester and of each summer term.
 Early registration, at an announced date, is available prior to the fall and spring semesters.